- Minimum Purchase:

 - Asarum Canadensis - Arrow Leaf Ginger-Asarum arifolium Hardy Planting Zones- 2-9 Sun or Shade – Partial to Full Shade Mature Height - 6-8" Mature Width- 6-15" Bloom Season – Spring and Summer Gardener Status- Beginner

 Wild Ginger are also very easy to grow and does not take any particular attention to become healthy.

-These plants typically bloom during April and May every year and give gorgeous small flowers when in bloom.
+Wild Ginger - These plants typically bloom during April and May every year and give gorgeous small flowers when in bloom.
 This plant is a great selection and is very popular with homeowners and gardeners.

 Asarum, commonly known as wild ginger, is a plant in the birthwort family Aristolochiaceae and is a genus of low-growing herbs that originated in Asia.
 It exists in the temperate zones of the Northern Hemisphere with most species in North America, one in Europe, and are also in Japan, China, and Vietnam.
-It is interesting that the name Asarum is the plural of the Latin word as or ara, which means altar or sanctuary.
+Interestingly, the name Asarum is the plural of the Latin word as or ara, which means altar or sanctuary.
 Perhaps that came from its glossy heart-shaped leaves.
-The leaves are also described as kidney-shaped or bell-shaped or jug-shaped.
-The plant is named wild ginger due to the rhizome smelling and tasting similar to the regular ginger root.
+The leaves; described as kidney-shaped or bell-shaped or jug-shaped; is named wild ginger due to the rhizome smelling and tasting similar to the regular ginger root.
 However, the two are not related.
 Only the rhizomes/roots and flowers should be used for medicinal and food preparations when you use the Wild Ginger.

 Wild Ginger Ships As – Bareroot Plant